Our members know their states! Learn what makes Iowa a wonderful place to live and work from our member, Cristie!

-National Health Service Corp (NHSC) is a federal program offering loan repayment and scholarships on a national level.
+National Health Service Corps (NHSC) is a federal program offering loan repayment and scholarships on a national level.
 It is administered by the Health Resources and Services Administration (HRSA) in the Department of Health and Human Services.
 Participation in NHSC programs must be performed in Health Professional Shortage Areas (HPSAs).

 Nurse Corps Scholarship Program is a federally funded program that provides scholarship support for students of the following programs: Graduate Level Nurse Practitioner, Associate Degree School of Nursing, Collegiate School of Nursing, Diploma School of Nursing, and Nursing Bridge Program Nursing.
 Students are eligible to receive funding for their training in exchange for a minimum 2-year service commitment at an eligible Nurse Corps facility upon graduation.
 Locations are Critical Shortage Facilities (CSF) and designated as HPSAs.